Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Analysis

-The system (\ref{impulseitem1.1}) - (\ref{impulseitem3.3}) of 3 equations now consists of 3 unknowns ($\kappa, \lambda, a$), hence we can solve for the three unknown parameters.
-Now, eliminating the constant $a$ from the system (\ref{impulseitem1.1}) - (\ref{impulseitem3.3}) yields the following expressions for the cost parameters:
+The system \ref{impulseitem1.1} - \ref{impulseitem3.3} which involves 3 equations now consists of 3 unknowns ($\kappa, \lambda, a$), hence we can solve for the three unknown parameters.
+Eliminating the constant $a$ from the system \ref{impulseitem1.1} - \ref{impulseitem3.3} yields the following expressions for the cost parameters: